thoreinstein/stock-ticker/README.md

 This project follows Inside-Out TDD principles with unit tests in the `tests/unit` directory and integration tests in the `tests/integration` directory.

-## CI/CD and Publishing
+## CI/CD Pipeline

-This project uses GitHub Actions for CI/CD.
-On push to main or when a tag is created, the workflow will automatically:
+This project uses GitHub Actions for CI/CD with separate workflows for different purposes:

-1. Run tests
+### Enhanced CI/CD Pipeline (`enhanced-pipeline.yaml`)

+This workflow runs on pushes to main and provides a comprehensive CI/CD pipeline:

+1. **Setup**: Configures the Go environment and caches dependencies
+2. **Lint**: Runs static code analysis and formatting checks
+3. **Test**: Executes unit and integration tests with coverage reporting
-2. Build the Docker image
-3. Push to GitHub Container Registry (ghcr.io)
+4. **Build**: Builds and pushes the Docker image to GitHub Container Registry
+5. **Security Scan**: Scans the container image for vulnerabilities using Trivy
+6. **Helm Validation**: Validates and packages the Helm chart

+### Pull Request Checks (`pr-checks.yaml`)

+This workflow runs on pull requests to ensure code quality before merging:

+1. **Lint**: Validates code style and formatting
+2. **Test**: Runs unit and integration tests
+3. **Docker Validation**: Ensures the Docker build is successful
+4. **Helm Validation**: Validates Helm chart templates

 ### Manual Publishing